Targetless LiDAR-Camera Calibration with

 method overview

-Progress of Optimization
+Progress of Joint Optimization

 *We sampled 4 images out of 40 per camera for visualization purposes.